 I live on the North Shore, Auckland, New Zealand.
-I am married with two teenage children, one at Takapuna Grammar school, the other at the University of Auckland.
-We have one of each – a mathematician/musician and a dancer/artist.
+I work as a software developer, and am married with two children, one an artist at Takapuna Grammar school, the other a mathematician at the University of Auckland.

 Comments on my crosswords